exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 #### 11. Group references

-Allow to select 'active' only in one item in multifield
+This example allows you to select `active` in only one item in multifield.
 ```java
 public class MultifieldItem {
     @DependsOnRef(name = "active")